RomanLut/hx-esp32-cam-fpv/README.md

  - telemetry logging
  - absence of analog noise on image

-The downside is high JPEG compression, no WDR, distorted colors, low light sensitivity, varying quality of sensor and lenses, jerky framerate.
+The downside is high JPEG compression, no WDR, distorted colors, low light sensitivity, varying quality of sensor and lenses, frame droping.

-**esp32cam** is ok for 7" GS screen.

-For FPV Glasses, a setup with **esp32s3sense + ov5640** with dual Wifi adapters is recommended.
-30Fps is not comfortable for FPV. **esp32s3sense + ov5640** offer 50Fps modes while dual adapters offer lower packet loss/frame loss ratio.
+For FPV flight with glasses, a setup with **esp32s3sense + ov5640** with dual Wifi adapters is recommended.
+Frame droping is not comfortable for FPV. **esp32s3sense + ov5640** offers 50Fps modes while dual adapters offer lower packet loss/frame loss ratio.

-**hx-esp32-cam-fpv** definitely looses againg all commercially available digital FPV systems.
+**hx-esp32-cam-fpv** definitely looses againg all commercially available digital FPV systems in terms of image qulity.

 The benefits over other open-source systems (OpenHD/Ruby/OpenIPC) are:
 - extremely low air unit price